Multistage Utility Preference Robust Optimization: Multistage expected utility models

-In the classical MSP models, utility functions at different stages may be different but they are pre-determined at stage $1$ which means the DM cannot adjust his utility at later stages as dynamic stochastic environment changes and this is inconsistent with practical decision making process.
+In the classical multistage stochastic programming (MSP) models, utility functions at different stages may be different but they are pre-determined at the beginning which means the DM cannot adjust her/his utility at later stages as dynamic stochastic environment changes and this is inconsistent with practical decision making process.
 Indeed, many theoretical and empirical studies show that the utility function should depend on the current and/or historical state \cite{CSZ20,HJZ2020,Mon20}.
 For example, the DM's utility of wearing a mask in the year of 2020 (at the peak of COVID-19 epidemic) must be totally different from the utility in normal circumstances.
 Even at different stages of the COVID-19 epidemic, the utility of wearing a mask varies.
-Here we assume that at stage $t$, the DM can adjust his utility function according to the current and historical state.
-Of course, regardless of the stage that the DM is in, his utility function must be specified prior to the decision making at the stage, i.e., $u_t$ does not depend on $\xi_t$.
+Here we assume that at stage $t$, the DM can adjust her/his utility function according to the current and historical states.
+Of course, regardless of the stage that the DM is in, her/his utility function must be specified prior to the decision making at the stage, i.e., $u_t$ does not depend on $\xi_t$.

 In this paper, we will focus on the case when the utility functions are ambiguous, and we will see that utility preference robust formulations of the above three models will have completely different properties.